Nir-Water-Lab/Struvite-Design/README.md

 # Struvite-Design

-## This program is an advanced tool for the design and cost estimation of struvite precipitation processes from wastewater streams
+## This program is an advanced tool for the design and cost estimation of struvite precipitation processes from wastewater streams.

 <img src = https://github.com/Nir-Water-Lab/Struvite-Design/blob/main/struvite%20program/Struvite%20Gui%20pic.PNG>